Building a RAG system with Meilisearch: a comprehensive guide

 The typical RAG workflow consists of three main steps:

-- Retrieval: query the knowledge base to find relevant documents or passages
+- Retrieval: The knowledge base is queried to find relevant documents or passages.

-- Augmentation: combine the retrieved information with the user's query
+- Augmentation: The retrieved information is combined with the user's query.

-- Generation: use an LLM to generate a response based on both the query and retrieved context
+- Generation: The LLM generates a response based on both the query and the retrieved context.

 A RAG system comprises three essential components:

-External data source External data sources are the foundation of a RAG system.
-These sources such as knowledge bases, or technical documentation provide the information the LLM uses to generate responses.
-The quality of this data directly impacts performance; it must be well-organized, and regularly updated for accuracy and relevancy.
+- External data source: External data sources are the foundation of a RAG system.
+These sources, such as knowledge bases or technical documentation, provide the information the LLM uses to generate responses.
+The quality of this data directly impacts performance; it must be well-organized and regularly updated to ensure accuracy and relevance.

-Vector store The vector store serves as the bridge between raw data and the LLM.
-It converts text into vector embeddings—numerical representations of meaning.
-These vectors allow efficient similarity searches, enabling quick retrieval of relevant information.
-Modern tools like Meilisearch combine keyword search with semantic similarity to deliver fast and scalable results.
+- Vector store: The vector store serves as the bridge between raw data and the LLM.
+It converts text into vector embeddings (numerical representations of meaning).
+These vectors enable efficient similarity searches, allowing for the quick retrieval of relevant information.
+Tools such as Meilisearch combine keyword search with semantic similarity to deliver fast, scalable results.

 Why LLMs need RAG: overcoming key limitations

-- they are constrained by their last training sessions, relying on outdated knowledge and often lagging months or even years behind current advancements.
+- They are constrained by their latest training sessions, relying on outdated knowledge and often lagging months or even years behind current advancements.

 RAG lets you tackle both challenges at once.
-For instance, a legal firm can enhance their LLM's capabilities by incorporating not only their historical case archives but also the latest court decisions and regulatory changes.
-A healthcare provider might integrate both established medical literature and recent clinical trials or updated treatment protocols.
+For instance, a legal firm can enhance its LLM's capabilities by incorporating not only its historical case archives but also the latest court decisions and regulatory changes.
+A healthcare provider may integrate established medical literature, recent clinical trials, and updated treatment protocols.

 The ability to continuously update your knowledge base ensures that your LLM-powered applications can provide accurate, up-to-date responses that combine deep domain expertise with the latest information in your field.

-Meilisearch offers a range of features specifically suited for RAG systems:
+Meilisearch offers a range of features suited explicitly for RAG systems:

 - Easy embedder integration: Meilisearch automatically generates vector embeddings, enabling high-quality semantic retrieval with minimal setup and flexibility to choose the latest embedder models.